pananton/busrpc-spec/busrpc.md

 # Documenting API

 Useful and consistent documentation is a must for any API.
 The cornerstone of documentation of a busrpc-compliant API is "code as documentation" principle.
-By simply inspecting busrpc root directory developers can obtain information about:
+By simply inspecting busrpc project directory developers can obtain information about:
 * API main entities (namespaces, classes, methods and structures)
 * endpoints, where API is available
 * system infrastructure: